 Despite its 100-year legacy, Gucci has managed to stay iconic while constantly evolving.
 At the helm is Robert Triefus, who has been instrumental in the brand’s exploration of the digital landscape.
-As the newly appointed CEO of Gucci Vault and Metaverse Ventures, Robert will discuss Gucci’s brand strategy for empowering self-expression, the yin and yang of business and creativity, and more.
-Tune in on November 30.
+As the newly appointed CEO of Gucci Vault and Metaverse Ventures, Robert discusses Gucci’s brand strategy for empowering self-expression, the yin and yang of business and creativity, and more.

 Robert: Thank you.
 It’s a pleasure to be with you.

 Heather: I think I stand in the way between this and happy hour in Milan on a Friday?
 So maybe after this, you’ll have one for both of us.

 Robert: Be sure of that, but I’m very excited to have a good conversation first.